testmailtt/webhook.site/docs/custom-actions.markdown

 Allows running a database query, with support for fetching out data in a series of variables.
 We recommend storing the password as a Global Variable.

+#### Supported Database Servers

+Currently supported are:

+* PostgreSQL
+* MySQL

+If your database server is not on the list, please [contact support](https://support.webhook.site).

 #### Using Parameters

 When using e.g. INSERT or UPDATE statements, we strongly recommend using *parameters* for each column value.
 Doing this, you avoid SQL injection attacks and other issues when using user-submitted data (e.g. via Variables), or even just data containing special characters like quotes, that could otherwise break a query.